aruneshmee/Freshmen_Year_Projects/README.md

 # Chance (Individual)

-Consider the following simple dice game
+Consider the straightforward bones amusement Game.

-Game Rules:
-You pick a number from 1 to 6, and call this number your point.
-You then roll a die 3 times.
-If there is any match with your point, then you win $1; otherwise you pay the house $1.
+Game Rules: You pick a number from 1 to 6, and consider this number your point.
+You at that point roll the dice three times.
+On the off chance that there is any match with your point, at that point you win $1; else you pay the house $1..

 # CHESS (Group)